 During a short stint overseas in the Navy after high school, court records show that Ridgway’s military doctors diagnosed him with gonorrhea.
 They also show that in the early 1980s, he told a girlfriend that “he especially disliked Filipino prostitutes because of his contacts with them during his cruise in the Navy.”

 Ridgway came home and got a job painting trucks.
 According to friends, he became fanatical about religion and often quoted the Bible, but frequently used the services of prostitutes.“My plan was to kill as many prostitutes as possible,” he said in his confession statement.
 After his arrest, investigators found decades of entries detailing his double life of picking up “dates” and brutally killing so many women that he mixed up their names and physical details during questioning.
 At one point, he compared his need for prostitutes to an alcoholic’s need for booze.

-Though he was a suspect in 1984, Ridgway was let go and able to elude police for over 20 years.
+Though he was a suspect for the murders in 1984, Ridgway was let go and was able to then elude police for over 20 more years.
 He picked vulnerable victims that he believed no one would miss, left false clues including gum and cigarettes near the bodies, and dumped his victims in out-of-the-way places.

 But by 2001, scientific advances in forensics and DNA technology finally helped lead to his capture.
 Ridgway was initially arrested on suspicion of murdering Marcia Chapman, Opal Mills, Cynthia Hinds, and Carol Ann Christensen.
 Then three more victims were added to the indictment after a forensic scientist identified microscopic spray-paint spheres as a specific brand of paint used at the factory where Ridgway worked.